sorenmacbeth/flambo/README.md

     (f/reduce (f/fn [x y] (+ x y))))  ;; returns a value
 ```

 The first line defines a base RDD from an external file.
 The dataset is not loaded into memory or otherwise acted on, it is merely a pointer to the file.
-The second line defines an RDD of the lengths of the lines as a result of the `map` transformation; note, the lengths are not immediately computed, due to laziness.
-Finally, we run `reduce` on the transformed RDD, which is an action, returning only a value to the driver program.
+The second line defines an RDD of the lengths of the lines as a result of the `map` transformation.
+Note, the lengths are not immediately computed, due to laziness.
+Finally, we run `reduce` on the transformed RDD, which is an action, returning only a _value_ to the driver program.

 If we also wanted to reuse the resulting RDD of length of lines in later steps, we could add: